The two student-athletes will join the Hoyas this season

 After serving as an assistant coach for the U.S. Women's Lacrosse Elite Team for three years, Fried was named the head coach of the national team in August of 2009.

-After leading Team USA to an undefeated gold medal this past summer at the Federation of International Lacrosse World Cup in Oshawa, Canada, his position was renewed through 2017.
+After leading Team USA to an undefeated gold medal in 2013 at the Federation of International Lacrosse World Cup in Oshawa, Canada, his position was renewed through 2017.
 It marked his second World Cup gold after winning in the summer of 2009 as an assistant in Prague, Czech Republic.

 As the head coach of the national team, Fried appoints assistant coaches, identifies talented players for the squad and advises on the direction women's lacrosse takes in the United States.

 He, his wife Halyna, and their children, Jack (11) and Paige (9), reside in Columbia, Md.

 Two former Georgetown University women's lacrosse players were part of the 108-player tryout pool...

 Georgetown University senior defender Adrianne Devine (Loudonville, N.Y./Shaker) was named Second...